Relationship Panoramic Inventory (RPI)

 How does it work?

-2. A couple directly orders the test.
+- A couple directly orders the test.

-In the first case, the therapist, counselor or certified coach will recommend the test to a couple client using this Instant Referral Form.
+In the first case, the therapist, counselor, or certified coach recommends the test to a couple client using this Instant Referral Form.
 After the clients order and take the test, the provider will receive the interpretive report from Relationship Panoramic’s analytics team and goes over the results in their next session with the couple.
 In our experience, some providers use the report to inform their ongoing treatment plan and clarify milestones for counseling the couple.
 It takes at least 2 hours to fully explain the 4 domains of the report.
 You might need extra time to address any questions that may arise based on this conversation.

 They are offered some resources to better understand the domains included in the report and have a better understanding of what they entail.
 If interested, they can start working with a therapist, counselor or certified coach to address any areas that might require professional help.